woo2071/tabpfn-extensions/CONTRIBUTING.md

 3. **Add appropriate test markers** in your tests:
    - `client_compatible` if your extension works with TabPFN client
-   - `requires_tabpfn` if it requires the full TabPFN package
+   - `local_compatible` if it requires the full TabPFN package

 ## 📁 Repository Structure